roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-02 ****** bydawn1958© Kerri's arms came up to protect herself and she paused when she felt Wendy's fingers dig into her shoulders.
+Kerri's arms came up to protect herself and she paused when she felt Wendy's fingers dig into her shoulders.
 Robin tenderly brushed the hands to the sides and gingerly reached for the jacket buttons.
 Her hands were shaking like a leaf, but Robin managed to undo the buttons one at a time.
 Every time Kerri moved to protest, either Robin pushed her hands away or Wendy put more pressure on her shoulder.

  Wendy had stressed the need to be aggressive and domineering and Robin did her best to obey the orders.
 She found the teacher's apparent struggle and protest to be exactly what Wendy described and assumed it was because Kerri possessed a great acting ability.
 When the jacket was completely undone, Robin quickly stripped the garment to reveal a designer silk blouse.
 It took her less than a minute to unbutton the blouse and virtually rip it off the bewildered teacher.